pioner92/react-native-xxhash/README.md

 # react-native-xxhash

-A React Native library for hashing strings using the fast and deterministic xxHash algorithm.
+A React Native library for hashing strings using the fast and deterministic xxHash algorithm, written in C++ with JSI for high performance.
 This library provides support for both 64-bit and 128-bit hashing.

 ## Features